Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/using-custom-fields-and-task-types.md

 # Using Custom Fields and Task Types

-When you create a field for a task with a specific type[Task Types - LINK], all the other tasks from that type will be updated to reflect the changes.
+When you create a field for a task with a [specific type](task-types.md), all the other tasks from that type will be updated to reflect the changes.

 To add a custom field to a task, you can either: